LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/conditions.md

 * Cancel response.
 Similarly, a user might wish to cancel their request with a phrase like "Never mind".
 The automation will then clear the data in the slot and send the cancelled message to the user, as defined by you.
 -->

-#### Code
+### Code

-This will enable you to write JavaScript code directly into your automation, further defining and controlling the flow of the dialog with even more advanced configurations.
-See [scripting functions](conversation-builder-conversation-builder-scripting-functions.html) for the available built-in functions.
+Javascript code can be utilized in the following areas:

+* preProcess
+* postProcess
+* processUserResponse

+This will enable you to use [built-in scripting functions](conversation-builder-conversation-builder-scripting-functions.html) to access variables and manipulate data to expand your automation capabilities.

 <!--
 Change Response and Code sections were H4s, i.e., subsections of slots.
 Do those belong in the Interactions topic instead?